Skip to content

 Handling Issues

 A long report can be frustrating.
-The list may contain false positives, but also actual clutter.
+The list may contain false positives, but also tons of useful information.
 To get the most value out of Knip, it may require some initial configuration.

 Unused files

-The first thing we’re looking at is unused files, since the positive effect of getting those right trickles down into the other issue types as well.
+Getting the list of unused files right trickles down into the other issue types as well, so we start here.
 Files are reported as unused if they are in the set of project files, but not in the set of files resolved from the entry files:

 unused files = project files - (entry files + resolved files)

-Let’s go over common causes for adding entry patterns manually:
+Let’s go over common causes for having to add entry patterns manually:

-Use --files to filter the report and focus on unused files:
+Use --files to filter the report and focus only on unused files:

 Terminal window